 In this case, however, the merger probably make sense.
 The Berkshires are the most rural area of Massachusetts, and with readership declining across the industry the wisdom of maintaining overlapping titles would be questionable.
 Fortunately, no reporting jobs were lost.

 This entry was posted on Friday, January 3rd, 2014 at 4:51 pm and is filed under Business News, Local news, Newspapers, R.I.P..
 You can follow any responses to this entry through the RSS 2.0 feed.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.